stelzinga/MF/MGT_80.Tools.md

 ## Check Standards (Framework)
 As a reminder, to Check is one of four different manners to establish Supervision (the others being to Review, to Attend and to Audit).
 A Check consists of a verification of some measurement against a well established baseline.
 Many companies refer to this as a Control, but the Profile defines a Control as any of the Four Supervisory Processes.

-The Check Standards define how a Check should be designed:
+The Check Standards define how a Check should be designed.
+The Check Standards are entirely based on the general Control Process concept discussed in [MGT: 99.Legend ## Controlling].

 1. Establish the *Purpose*;
 2. Establish the *Baseline* or Benchmark